Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 Find a more detailed list in the Idaho Statutes, Sec.
 30-21-505.
 Examine the exemptions and, if you find your sole Idaho business activities present, you’re probably off the hook and won’t need to foreign qualify.
 Still, if you’re even a little unsure, it’s best to seek legal counsel.

 Foreign qualification in Idaho is simple if you know where to find and send your forms.
 If you or your legal counsel has decided to foreign qualify your LLC in Idaho, you’ll need to file a Foreign Registration Statement.
 Additionally, you will be required to supply a Certificate of Existence (or Certificate of Good Standing), not more than 90 days old, from the state in which your LLC was formed.
-To get one of these forms, contact your home state’s government.
+To get one of these forms, contact the Secretary of State’s office in the state where you formed your domestic LLC.

 If speed is what you’re after, you’ll want to file online through the Idaho SOSBiz website.
 First, create an account.
 Then click “Forms” on the left side of the page.
 In the “Foreign Entity Registration” section, choose the form for a Limited Liability Company.
 Follow the instructions to complete and submit your form.

 But if you like doing business by postal mail, go for it.
 A paper form is available for download and completion here.
 The second page contains step-by-step instructions on how to fill it out.
-When finished, send your form, along with your Certificate of Existence (or Good Standing) to:
+When finished, mail or hand-deliver your form, along with your Certificate of Existence (or Good Standing) to:

 Office of the Secretary of State